-Patio doors have been installed within the last five years.
-The property was extended in excess of thirty years ago.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been converted and extended.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.